Are you prepared for riding in the Winter months? Here are our top tips for going into battle against the elements this winter…

 Even if you do not plan to ride at night, it makes sense to add reflective tape to your bike for winter and also use daytime lights.
 The peak time for other road users not seeing cyclists, is the hour either side of dawn and dusk.
 At either end of the day it is darker, and motorists can be tired and less attentive – partly because of their sedentary lifestyle… Lights, reflective gear and brighter clothing all improve your chances of being seen.

-In the same way that dirt and debris fall of waxed car’s paintwork, wax can also protect and keep your bike clean.
-Apply wax to your clean bike frame, wait a few minutes and polish off.
+In the same way that dirt and debris fall of waxed car’s paintwork, polishing with a wax based product, such as Muc-Off Miracle Shine, can also protect and keep your bike clean.
 As well as a layer of waxy protection, It’s oh-so-satisfying and your frame will look super shiny.

 A good quality winter jacket is essential, look for windproof and waterproof.
 A jacket is your upper body’s first line of defence against the elements, our full range of jackets is here